binnz/chinese-qa-with-bert/README.md

 <h1 align="left">基于预训练模型BERT的阅读理解</h1>

-Here we are going to bulding a machine reading comprehension system using pretrained model Bert from google, the latest advances in deep learning for NLP.
+Here we are going to building a machine reading comprehension system using pretrained model bert from google, the latest advances in deep learning for NLP.

 Stanford Question Answering Dataset (SQuAD) is one of the first large reading comprehension datasets in English.
-From the perspective of model, the the inputs come in the form of a Context / Question pair, and the outputs are Answers: pairs of integers, indexing the start and the end of the answer's text contained inside the Context.
+From the perspective of model, the inputs come in the form of a Context / Question pair, and the outputs are Answers: pairs of integers, indexing the start and the end of the answer's text contained inside the Context.
 [The 2nd Evaluation Workshop on Chinese Machine Reading Comprehension(2018)](https://github.com/ymcui/cmrc2018) release part of the datasets similar to SQuAD, which we used in this example.

 The model is built on top of [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) which help to use pretrained model like BERT, GPT, GPT2 to downstream tasks.
 The repository includes various utilities and training scripts for multiple NLP tasks, including Question Answering.
 Below are two relate post about QA using bert:

 >-[Understanding text with BERT](https://blog.scaleway.com/2019/understanding-text-with-bert/)

 >-[Extending Google-BERT as Question and Answering model and Chatbot](https://medium.com/datadriveninvestor/extending-google-bert-as-question-and-answering-model-and-chatbot-e3e7b47b721a)

 <h2 align="center">Getting Started</h2>

-#### 1. Prepare data,the virtual python environment and install the package in requirements.txt
+#### 1. Prepare data, the virtual python environment and install the package in requirements.txt

 #### 2. Run the command below to fine tune